-Students examine the relevance of sport and active recreation in Australian culture, employment growth, health and wellbeing. consider factors that influence participation in sport and recreation, and how physical skills can enhance participation and performance in sport and recreation activities.
-Students explore how interpersonal skills support effective interaction with others. and the promotion of safety in sport and recreation activities.
-Thev examine technology in sport and recreation activities, and how the sport and recreation industry contributes to individual and community outcomes.
+Students examine the relevance of sport and active recreation in Australian culture, employment growth, health and wellbeing.
+They consider factors that influence participation in sport and recreation, and how physical skills can enhance participation and performance in sport and recreation activities.
+Students explore how interpersonal skills support effective interaction with others, and the promotion of safety in sport and recreation activities.
+They examine technology in sport and recreation activities, and how the sport and recreation industry contributes to individual and community outcomes.

-Students are involved in acquiring, applying and evaluating information about and in physical activities and performances, planning organising activities. investigating solutions to individual and community challenges, and using suitable technologies where relevant.
-They communicate ideas and information in, aboutand through sport and recreation activities.
-They examine the effects of sport and recreation on individuals and communities, investigate the role of sport and recreation in maintaining good health, evaluate strategies to promote health and investigate personal safety, and and interpersonal skills to achieve goals.
+Students are involved in acquiring, applying and evaluating information about and in physical activities and performances, planning and organising activities, investigating solutions to individual and community challenges, and using suitable technologies where relevant.
+They communicate ideas and information in, about and through sport and recreation activities.
+They examine the effects of sport and recreation on individuals and communities, investigate the role of sport and recreation in maintaining good health, evaluate strategies to promote health and safety, and investigate personal and interpersonal skills to achieve goals.